-Research in my lab focuses on understanding the patterns and mechanisms underlying speciation in adaptation in birds.
-Our work spans the fields of phylogenetics, phylogeography, population genetics, spatial ecology, and more recently, evolutionary physiology.
+Research in my lab focuses on understanding the patterns and processes underlying speciation in adaptation in birds.
+Our work spans the fields of phylogenetics, phylogeography, population genetics, spatial ecology, evolutionary physiology, and behavior.
 All of this work is integrated within an active museum community.
+Below are brief overviews of some of our on-going work.

 Environmental heterogeneity and hybridization